Spain & Portugal: A kaleidoscope of cultures and traditions

 Private transfers to the airport for your international flights.
 On this day you may choose to extend your time with us in Portugal by visiting Porto and the Douro Valley.

-- Unwind for 10 nights at charming, locally owned accommodations that offer Spanish and Portuguese hospitality, comfort and local character (standard rooms with daily breakfast included):
+- Unwind for 10 nights at charming, locally owned boutique style accommodations that offer Spanish and Portuguese hospitality, comfort and local character (standard rooms with daily breakfast included):

 - 2 night in Madrid

 - 2 nights in Granada